unit-mesh/auto-dev/docs/team-prompts.md

 ```
 ---
 interaction: AppendCursorStream # the interaction type, support AppendCursorStream, ChatPanel, AppendCursor
-priority: 99 # the order in context menu
+priority: 99
 ---
 ```

+Priority is the prompt priority, the higher the priority, the higher the prompt will be displayed in top.

+- the default action priority is 900~999, like `Chat with xx`, `Code complete` etc.

 interaction type: